-Likewise, I highly advise travelers to edit the content of the wallet they carry day-to-day to the bare minimum.
+Therefore, I highly advise travelers to edit the content of the wallet they carry day-to-day to the bare minimum.

 Credit card companies are easy to deal with and will put an immediate stop to card activity.
 As I had past billing statements in my RV, I had the numbers to call.
 But if I hadn’t, it would have been that much more difficult (see tips below).
 Credit card companies will also express mail you replacements.

-We checked, and whoever had found my cards, had not used them.
+We checked, and whoever had found my cards had not used them.
 I arranged for new cards to be sent to my friend’s house in Colorado, where I would be the following week.